pydantic/pydantic/docs/usage/settings.md

 the value (if any) set on the `Config` class.
 If the above snippets were used in conjunction, `prod.env` would be loaded while `.env` would be ignored.

-If you need to load multiple dotenv files, you can pass the file paths as `list` or `tuple`:
+If you need to load multiple dotenv files, you can pass the file paths as `list` or `tuple`.
+First item is the highest priority.
 ```py
 class Settings(BaseSettings):
     ...